 Marche de Papeete

 Spread over an entire city block, the two story Marche de Papeete has occupied the same location in the commercial center since 1869.
 It is a must-see for every visitor.
 The first floor features fruit, flowers and souvenirs to fresh seafood, produce and takeaway meals.
 I found that hand-painted pareus (sarong) — worn by women and men alike — make an inexpensive gift to friends.
 Upstairs, shoppers will find larger retailers selling Tahitian pearls, ranging from inexpensive to the opposite.
 Most importantly, it is the ideal venue to kick back with a tropical smoothie, and watch merchants and local shoppers laugh, gossip and converse.
 There is no better place to enjoy the pulse of Tahitian life.

 Like many of the Pacific Islands, it’s a widely accepted theory that around three to four thousand years ago, there was a great migration from southeast Asia which led to the settlement of many Polynesian islands.
 The Museum of Tahiti and Her Islands offers a good overview of the island’s history.
 The English were the first Europeans to arrive, stripping the islanders of much of their heritage.
 In 1842, the French took over, and today the islands’ inhabitants possess full French citizenship, but the Gallic texture is evident only on the surface.
 Yes, the police keep the islands safe, but have learned to never enter a home when there’s a family disputes or even violence.
-Often times when a local commits an egregious crime that effects the community, justice is handled the tribal way, where the offender might ‘accidentally’ fall from the top of a mountain or mysteriously drown while fishing.
+Often times when a local commits an egregious crime, justice is handled the tribal way, where the offender might ‘accidentally’ fall from the top of a mountain or mysteriously drown while fishing.

 Feats of Courage